-As part of the HIPAA Administrative Simplification regulation, there are currently three unique identifiers used for covered entities in HIPAA administrative and financial transactions.
-The use of these unique identifiers will promote standardization, efficiency and consistency.
+As per CFR Title 45, PART 162-ADMINISTRATIVE REQUIREMENTS regulation, there are several unique identifiers required.
+The use of these identifiers will promote standardization, efficiency and consistency.

 The unique identifiers under HIPAA regulations are: